Carew Castle remains

 Having been richly rewarded by newly crowned King Henry VII, Sir Rhys installed lavish facilities at Carew Castle, including a new Lesser Hall.
 He had stone brought from Bath for decorative effect.
 In 1507 he held here a five-day Great Tournament, where knights competed at jousting and other sports.
 He was also given Weobley Castle, Gower, where he embarked on another upgrade.

-The Castle’s imposing north range, with its Elizabethan window openings, was installed by Sir John Perrot outside the castle’s curtain wall.
+Carew Castle’s imposing north range, with its Elizabethan window openings, was installed by Sir John Perrot outside the castle’s curtain wall.
 Sir John, reputedly an illegitimate son of King Henry VIII, was born in Haroldston (west of Haverfordwest) and owned Carew Castle from 1558.
 He was jailed in the Tower of London and sentenced to death for treason in 1592 but died of ill health that year.

 Parts of the Castle were damaged in the Civil War to prevent further military use.
 Since 1983 it has been leased and managed by Pembrokeshire Coast National Park Authority.
 In 2013 the Lesser Hall regained its roof.

 The aerial photo, courtesy of the Royal Commission on the Ancient & Historical Monuments of Wales, shows the castle in 1947.
 It is from the Aerofilms Collection of the National Monuments Record of Wales.